 The scholarship program prospered under the leadership of Earl W. Struck, who succeeded Mr. Moore and served as President/CEO of the AIEC from 1994 to his retirement in 2006.
 Mr. Struck passed away in August 2007.
 The AIEC Board of Directors that month unanimously voted to honor Mr. Struck’s memory by naming the annual scholarship awarded to the son or daughter of an electric cooperative employee or director the “Earl W. Struck Memorial Scholarship.”

 The Illinois Community College System Foundation (ICCSF) administers the IEC Memorial Scholarship Fund.
-Ten scholarships are awarded each year.
+Twelve scholarships are awarded each year.

 The “LaVern and Nola McEntire Lineworker’s Scholarship” was awarded for the first time in 2011.
 LaVern McEntire served as a co-op lineman for over 42 years.
 He and his wife, Nola, endowed this new scholarship to assist students in attending the lineworker’s school at Lincoln Land Community College in Springfield, IL.
 For eligibility requirements, please see the “LaVern and Nola McEntire Lineworker’s Scholarship Official Rules and Regulations.”

-PLEASE NOTE: The remainder of this brochure deals with the other nine (i.e., non-lineworker) scholarships included in the Thomas H. Moore IEC Memorial Scholarship Program.
+PLEASE NOTE: The remainder of this brochure deals with the other eleven (i.e., non-lineworker) scholarships included in the Thomas H. Moore IEC Memorial Scholarship Program.

 How much is the scholarship?

 Each annual scholarship is worth $2000.
 The scholarship must be used for educational costs, and the student must enter college within a year from the time the scholarship is issued.

 Six scholarships will be awarded to students who are the sons or daughters of an electric cooperative member who resides in Illinois and is receiving service from the cooperative at the time the scholarship application is submitted.